salihmarangoz/PythonExperiments/TeaOptuna/README.md

 # TeaOptuna

-My journey to find the best way for brewing tea.
+My journey to find the best way for brewing tea using a hyper-parameter tuning library - Optuna -.
 Still implementing.
 I just need to continue brewing tea instead of making coffee to develop this further.

 ```bash
 $ pip3 install optuna notebook